Ineos writes down value of UK Grangemouth petchem plant to zero

 Writing down the value of the plant could put pressure on the workers to accept lesser terms and conditions in their dispute with Ineos.

-The Grangemouth petrochemical plant in Scotland is attached to a 210,000 barrel per day refinery, which Ineos jointly owns with PetroChina (601857.SS).
+The Grangemouth petrochemical plant in Scotland is attached to a 210,000 barrel per day refinery, which Ineos jointly owns with PetroChina.

 Oil traders are closely watching the dispute, as the refinery provides steam for a pipeline that brings crude oil from the Forties North Sea oilfield, one of the four crude grades that underpins the Brent benchmark.